vim/website_next_generation/README.md

 # Overview

 This is the relaunch of the new www.vim.org website.
-We have found a small team that will take on the i beautiful task of rebuilding the website with current design and new concepts.
+We have found a small team that will take on the beautiful task of rebuilding the website with current design and new concepts.

 The new development should not take place behind closed doors, we want to